Rabadash8820/GDEX2019_UnityWithVsAndGit/README.md

     - Search `Visual Studio Tools for Unity` under `Online`
     - Select `Download`
 - If you don't already have Unity and Visual Studio installed, then try to just follow along.
 Both programs are large and take a long time to download/install.
+- Open at least the following project folders in Unity, as it will take several minutes for assets to import and you don't want to wait for that during the talk:
+    - `CardGame_NeedsDebug_Start`
+    - `CardGame_AsmDef_Start`
+    - `CardGame_ManagedPlugins_Start/CardGame_ManagedPlugins`